samplemaker/freefem_matlab_octave_plot/README.md

 #### Examples

-First load the mesh and the simulation data:
+First of all the mesh and the simulation data is loaded:

 ```Matlab
 [p,b,t]=ffreadmesh('capacitorp1.msh');